Pranav-SA/e-commerce/README.md

 5. After building the image, run the following command to start the server and use the /checkout api __docker run -it -p 8080:8080 ecommercetest__
 The /checkout api will now be available at http://127.0.0.1:8080/checkout
 6. For testing the API, install POSTMAN app and import the ecommerce test.postman_collection.json.
-This contains sample API calls for testing.
+This collection contains sample API calls for testing.
+After importing, go to "..." option of the collection and select "Run Collection" to run the API calls and related tests.